Winning Run: Commercial performance

-In Japan, Game Machine listed it on their March 1, 1989 issue as being the most-successful upright arcade cabinet of the month.
-Famitsu placed the game at the top of their arcade earnings chart for August 1989 – in September, it dropped to number two, with Sega's racer Super Monaco GP placing at the top.
+In Japan, Game Machine listed it as the most successful upright arcade cabinet of February 1989.
+Famitsu placed the game at the top of their arcade earnings chart for August 1989.
+In September, it dropped to number two, with Sega's racer Super Monaco GP placing at the top.
 In October 1989, it dropped to the third spot, just under Super Monaco GP and Sega's arcade version of Tetris.
 Winning Run ended the year as the second highest-grossing arcade game of 1989 in Japan, just below Sega's Tetris.
 The September 1989 issue of Commodore User said the game was "flooding" arcade centers across Europe.
 In North America, Winning Run was successful in early 1990, topping the RePlay arcade earnings chart for new video games in March 1990.

 Critical response

-Winning Run received critical acclaim from gaming publications, with critics applauding its realism and 3D graphics, considered revolutionary for its time period.
-In the March 1989 issue of Computer and Video Games, Clare Edgeley and Julian Rignall gave it a positive review, favorably comparing it to Atari's Hard Drivin' – they labeled Winning Run's graphics as "simply stunning", concluding that it is "easily the best racing game yet seen – it's thoroughly realistic and totally exhilarating".
-The Games Machine was also positive in their review, calling it one of the most impressive arcade games of the era, referring it as "an astonishing coin-op".
+Winning Run received critical acclaim from gaming publications, with critics applauding its realism and 3D graphics, considered revolutionary for its time.
+In the March 1989 issue of Computer and Video Games, Clare Edgeley and Julian Rignall gave it a positive review, favorably comparing it to Atari's Hard Drivin'.
+They labeled Winning Run's graphics as "simply stunning", concluding that it is "easily the best racing game yet seen – it's thoroughly realistic and totally exhilarating".
+The Games Machine was also positive in their review, calling it one of the most impressive arcade games of the era, referring to it as "an astonishing coin-op".
 Praise was also given to its sense of realism to Formula One racing.

-The September 1989 issue of Commodore User labelled its gameplay and graphics as "literally breathtaking" – much like Computer and Video Games, it was positively compared to Hard Drivin.
-Advanced Computer Entertainment labeled it as superior to Hard Drivin', stating it usurps the title's graphics and gameplay, concluding it was one of the best racing arcade games in the market.
-The March 1990 issue of Your Sinclair applauded the game's technical capabilities, but said it was not as enjoyable as Atari's game, stating the lack of a stunt course had "diminished the appeal somewhat".
+The September 1989 issue of Commodore User labelled its gameplay and graphics as "literally breathtaking".
+Much like Computer and Video Games, it was positively compared to Hard Drivin.
+Advanced Computer Entertainment labeled it as superior to Hard Drivin', stating that it usurps the title's graphics and gameplay, and concluding it was one of the best racing arcade games on the market.
+The March 1990 issue of Your Sinclair applauded the game's technical capabilities, but said it was not as fun as Atari's game, stating the lack of a stunt course had "diminished the appeal somewhat".

 Accolades

-At the 1989 Gamest Awards in Japan, Winning Run received a Special Award, and was nominated for "Best Graphics" but lost to Taito's shooter Darius II.
+At the 1989 Gamest Awards in Japan, Winning Run received a Special Award, and was nominated for "Best Graphics", but lost to Taito's shooter Darius II.
 Computer and Video Games listed it as one of the top three best arcade games of 1989.
 The March 1990 issue of Your Sinclair listed it as one of the top five best arcade games of 1989.